US judge declares mistrial in Cosby sex assault case - Nigeria Today

 Cosby declined to testify and the defense spent just minutes presenting their case, calling one witness and arguing that the evidence just did not exist to convict their client.

-The prosecution spent five days, painstakingly trying to build their case, calling Constand to the stand, her mother and another woman who alleged that Cosby also drugged and assaulted her in Bel Air in 1996.
+The prosecution spent five days, painstakingly trying to build their case, calling Constand and her mother to the stand, as well as another woman who alleged that Cosby also drugged and assaulted her in Bel Air in 1996.

-Cosby attained his greatest fame for his role as Cliff Huxtable on “The Cosby Show” from 1984 to 1992.

-One of the most popular television series in history, it propelled a man raised by a maid and a US Navy cook into a life of fame and wealth.
+One of the most popular television series in history, it propelled Cosby — a man raised by a maid and a US Navy cook — into a life of fame and wealth.

-Constand was composed on the stand under a fierce barrage of cross-examination from the defense, which sought to portray their relationship as consensual, and Cosby’s accuser as a liar.

-At the time director of women’s basketball at Temple University, where the actor sat on the board of trustees, she said the assault left her “humiliated” by someone she had thought of as a friend and mentor.
+At the time of the alleged assault, Constand was the director of women’s basketball at Temple University, where the actor sat on the board of trustees.

+She said the incident left her “humiliated” by someone she had thought of as a friend and mentor.

 Cosby maintained in a 2005 deposition that he gave Constand the antihistamine Benadryl to relieve stress and had consensual relations.
 But he admitted obtaining sedatives with a view to having sex.

-“Sometimes a second jury will render a different outcome than the first jury and sometimes that’s conviction.”

-The post US judge declares mistrial in Cosby sex assault case appeared first on Vanguard News.
+The post US judge declares mistrial in Cosby sex assault case appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share